 i.
-Preservation of Historic Properties Owned or Controlled by Federal Agencies.-Section 110 of the NHPA states, "[t]he heads of all Federal agencies shall assume responsibility for the preservation of historic properties which are owned or controlled by such agency"560 and "undertake, consistent with the preservation of such properties and the mission of the agency,...any preservation, as may be necessary to carry out this section."
-The federal agency must establish a preservation program and "ensure...(B) that such properties [under the agency's control] are managed and maintained in a way that considers the historic, preservation of ${ m their}$ archaeological, architectural, and cultural values in compliance with [Section 106]."562 ii.
+Preservation of Historic Properties Owned or Controlled by Federal Agencies.-Section 110 of the NHPA states, "[t]he heads of all Federal agencies shall assume responsibility for the preservation of historic properties which are owned or controlled by such agency"584 and "undertake, consistent with the preservation of such properties and the mission of the agency,...any preservation, as may be necessary to carry out this section."585 The federal agency must establish a preservation program and "ensure...(B) that such properties [under the agency's control] are managed and maintained in a way that considers the preservation of their historic, archaeological. architectural, and cultural values in compliance with [Section 106]."586 ii.
 Duty of Agency.-Section 110 raises the question of what, if any, additional duties are imposed on the agency by Section 110.
-The Federal District Court for the District of Columbia has held that Section 110 "cannot be read to create new substantive preservationist obligations separate and apart from the overwhelmingly procedural thrust of the NHPA."563 The court held that Section 106 "constitutes the main thrust of NHPA" and that Section 110 does not add any additional preservationist obligations.
-564
+The Federal District Court for the District of Columbia has held that Section 110 "cannot be read to create new substantive preservationist obligations separate and apart from the overwhelmingly procedural thrust of the NHPA."587 The court held that Section 106 "constitutes the main thrust of NHPA" and that Section 110 does not add any additional preservationist obligations.588

 When local residents challenged a city's approval of a federally-funded historic hotel renovation project alleging violations of NHPA, the New Jersey District Court examined Section 110(f).
-Section 110(f) imposes a duty to minimize harm caused by a federal undertaking on national landmarks and to provide the Council with an opportunity to comment.
-565 The court held that the defendants had fulfilled the mitigation requirement when the defendants evaluated a range of treatment options in consultation with the SHPO; required the property owner to evaluate alternative designs for additions to the building; and required the property owner to rehabilitate the exterior and interior of the building.56 properties that may qualify for the National Register only in the area directly affected by the permit and not the broader, adjacent affected areas.
+Section 110(f) imposes a duty to minimize harm caused by a federal undertaking on national landmarks and to provide the Council with an opportunity to comment.589 The court held that the defendants had fulfilled the mitigation requirement when the defendants evaluated a range of treatment options in consultation with the SHPO; required the property owner to evaluate alternative designs for additions to the building; and required the property owner to rehabilitate the exterior and interior of the building.590

 In Colorado River Indian Tribes v.
-Marsh.
-567 the Army Corps of Engineers was held to have violated NHPA and its regulations by failing to take the required measures to protect cultural and archeological resources on federal land adjacent to proposed development.
-The Corps' mistake occurred when it confined the scope of its protective measures to e.
-Standing to Sue Under NHPA
+Marsh,591 the Army Corps of Engineers was held to have violated NHPA and its regulations by failing to take the required measures to protect cultural and archeological resources on federal land adjacent to proposed development.
+The Corps' mistake occurred when it confined the scope of its protective measures to